Nine Month Program

 We encourage prospective students to visit our program to gain a first-hand impression.
 Please call in advance to arrange an appropriate time.
 Such visits are for information only and do not improve chances of acceptance.
 You should not feel disadvantaged if you are unable to visit.

 The program has attracted students from all over the world, with at least two or three in every class.
-We are once again accepting international applications to our program.
+We welcome international applications to our program.
 For information about applying as an international student, please contact Anastasia Simpson-Logg at Admissions and Records at 707-468-3102 or via email at email@example.com

 General financial aid information is available online: mendocino.edu/student-services/financial-aid

-To be eligible for the program, applicants should have completed and passed WOD-70A and WOD-70B, a cabinetmaking and millwork course, offered through Mendocino College at the Laytonville site or at the Krenov School in Fort Bragg.
-An equivalent course can also be substituted for these courses.
+To be eligible for the program, applicants must have at least completed and passed WOD-70A and WOD-70B, a cabinetmaking and millwork course, offered during the summers here at the at The Krenov School in Fort Bragg.
+An equivalent course can also be substituted for these courses and most applicants choose this option.
 Equivalency can be woodworking instruction at another institution, or practical experience.
-If you using other coursework or experience to apply, you will be required to fill out a Prerequisite Course Equilivency Form which will help us determine if you meet the minimum qualifications for our program.
+If you using other coursework or experience to apply, you will be required to fill out a Prerequisite Course Equivalency Form which will help us determine if you meet the minimum qualifications for our program.
+This form is included with the application form.